 Now, try removing the old wallpaper on the test area.
 If peels right off you are ready to start your project.

 2. Protect Furniture, Floors and Electrical Outlets

-Use this checklist when preparing your wallpaper removal:
+Use our how to remove wallpaper checklist when preparing your wallpaper removal:

 - Move all your furniture to the center of the room, or to another room so that there is no chance of getting remover or old wallpaper on it.

 - Remove items from the walls so that you have a clear surface to work on.